 Academic Taster Session

 - Suitable for Y11/Y12

 - The class’s chance to get stuck in with an academic taster seminar in a subject of the teacher’s choice.
-Delivered by an academic from the college, this hour-long session will offer students an insight into what it would be like to study in the college environment.
+Delivered by an academic from the college, this hour-long session will offer pupils an insight into what it would be like to study in the college environment.

 Pre-GCSE Inspire Workshops